ethereum/go-ethereum/README.md

 CoinEx Smart Chain (CSC) is a smart contract chain that supports up to 101 validators.
 Aside from shorter time for block generation and lower fees for transactions, `CSC` is also fully compatible with Ethereum virtual machine(EVM) and protocols while supporting high-performance transactions.
 And to achieve that, the easiest solution is to develop based on go-ethereum fork, as we respect the great work of Ethereum very much.

-CoinEx Smart Chain starts its development based on go-ethereum fork.
-So you may see many toolings, binaries and also docs are based on Ethereum ones.
-And we respect the great work of Ethereum very much.

 ## CSC Features

 * Decentralization: Permission-free, anyone can become a validator by staking `CET`.
-* EVM compatibility: Fully compatible with Ethereum virtual machine(EVM), which means that almost all DApps, ecosystem components and tools on Ethereum can be migrated to CSC directly or with very small changes.
+* EVM compatibility: Fully compatible with Ethereum virtual machine(EVM), which means that almost all DApps, ecosystem components and tools on Ethereum can be migrated to `CSC` directly or with very small changes.
 * High performance: 600+ TPS, 3s block time

 ## Native Token